The Big Street: Production

-Damon Runyon originally wanted to cast Charles Laughton and Carole Lombard in the lead roles, but neither one was interested in the project.
-Lombard suggested the producer consider her friend Lucille Ball and, despite pressure from RKO executives to hire a better-known actress, such as Barbara Stanwyck or Jean Arthur, Runyon offered her the role.
+Damon Runyon originally wanted to cast Charles Laughton and Carole Lombard in the lead roles but neither one was interested in the project.
+Lombard suggested the producer consider her friend Lucille Ball and, despite pressure from RKO executives to hire a better-known actress, such as Barbara Stanwyck or Jean Arthur, Runyon offered her the role of Gloria Lyons.
 Ball later recalled that at the time she was cast, "nothing much seemed to be happening for me at the studio.
 My $1000 weekly paycheck came regularly, but I was still a regular among the Bs."

-Filming did not go smoothly for the actress.
+Filming did not go smoothly for Ball.
 Director Irving Reis was a novice, and co-star Henry Fonda, a former boyfriend on loan from 20th Century Fox, did not offer her much guidance.
 Fearing his wife might rekindle her relationship with Fonda, Desi Arnaz frequently lingered on the set.
 Despite these obstacles, Ball considered the film her favorite.

-The vocals for "Who Knows?" by Harry Revel and Mort Greene, performed by Gloria in Case's Manhattan club, were provided by Martha Mears.
-The character later reprises the song with Ozzie Nelson and his orchestra in the Miami nightspot.
+The vocals for "Who Knows?" by Harry Revel and Mort Greene, performed by Gloria in Case Ables (Barton MacLane)'s Manhattan club, were provided by Martha Mears.
+Gloria later reprises the song with Ozzie Nelson and his orchestra in the Miami nightspot.

-The character of Nicely Nicely Johnson appears in the Broadway musical Guys and Dolls, as well as the film starring Marlon Brando as Sky Masterson, in which Stubby Kaye portrays Nicely Nicely.
-Sam Levene provides comic relief in the role of Horsethief in The Big Street, an erudite gambler, a precursor to Levene's legendary stage performance as the "craps-shooter extraordinaire" Nathan Detroit in the 1950 original Broadway production of Guys and Dolls (1950), which ran for 1,200 performances on Broadway (Frank Sinatra played the part in the subsequent 1955 film version).

-Twenty-six years later, Henry Fonda and Lucille Ball made one more movie together, Yours, Mine and Ours (1968), this time with Ball receiving top billing above Fonda in the wake of her triumphantly successful 1950s I Love Lucy comedic television series.
+The character of Nicely Nicely Johnson (Eugene Pallette) appears in the Broadway musical Guys and Dolls, as well as the film starring Marlon Brando as Sky Masterson, in which Stubby Kaye portrays Nicely Nicely.
+Sam Levene provides comic relief in the role of Horsethief in The Big Street, an erudite gambler, a precursor to Levene's legendary stage performance as the "craps-shooter extraordinaire" Nathan Detroit in the 1950 original production of Guys and Dolls (1950), which ran for 1,200 performances on Broadway (Frank Sinatra played the part in the subsequent 1955 film version).
+Twenty-six years later, Fonda and Ball made one more movie together, Yours, Mine and Ours (1968), this time with Ball receiving top billing above Fonda in the wake of her triumphantly successful 1950s I Love Lucy comedic television series.